 Located a few miles south of the tiny town of Lucia, the Nacimiento-Ferguson Road is a windy, steep road dotted with a variety of small “campsites”.
 Really these campsites are just flat spots off of the road where people have been setting up shop for decades.

 In the past, some folks even parked here semi-permanently, though I think law enforcement has put an end to long-term camping here.

 Any time of the year you could find people camping along this road.
-I’m not sure exactly how many spots there are—maybe nobody knows an exact number.
-Fact is, there are lots of places to park and pitch your tent, and the higher you go up the road, the better the views are of the sea.
+I’m not sure exactly how many spots there are; possibly, nobody knows.
+The fact is, there are lots of places to park and pitch your backpacking tent, and the higher you go up the road, the better the views are of the sea.